BlueCodeSystems/opensrp-client-core/README.md

   implementation("io.github.bluecodesystems:opensrp-client-core:<version>") // see Releases for the latest version }
 ```

+Replace `<version>` with the current release published on the repository's Releases page.

 ## Initialize
 Register the library from your `Application` class and supply your `SyncConfiguration` implementation.
 P2P options are optional.